amper5and/node-google-voice/readme.md

 Note that all of the above requests are valid: you can include both callbacks, just one of the callbacks, or no callbacks.

 ### Schedule calls from your Google Calendars
+Schedule calls from your Google Calendars with: `voiceClient.scheduleCallsFromCalendar(callLabel,forwardingNumber,phoneType,eventCallback,scheduleCallback)` where

+* `callLabel` (String) is the string used in Calendar event title/details in the format `callLabel=outgoingNumber` where `outgoingNumber` is the number you will be connected to.
+* `forwardingNumber` (String) is the number on YOUR end that will ring
+* `phoneType` (Integer) is the phone type of `forwardingNumber` (see above)
+* `eventCallback` (Function(body,response)) is the callback called at the time of the event (see above)
+* `scheduleCallback` (Function(scheduleID,evt)) is the callback called when the event is scheduled (see above)

-This searches your Google Calendars for events with `callLabel` (String) in the event title or event description and schedules calls for the `outgoingNumber` at that event time.
+This searches your Google Calendars for events with `callLabel` (String) in the event title or event description, and schedules calls for the `outgoingNumber` at that event time.
 The format in the event title/details should be: `callLabel=outgoingNumber`.
+Note the absence of spaces in that string.

 For example, if `callLabel='GVCall'`, then the event title or description in Google Calendar can contain `GVCall=18005551212` to schedule a call to 18005551212.
-Note the absence of spaces in that string.

 NOTE: If the `callLabel=outgoingNumber` is in both the event title and description, the one in the title will be used.

+Use case: Using this inside `setInterval()` is an easy way to add new events to the schedule as they are added in Google Calendar.

 #### Example: Schedule calls from Google Calendar:
 	voiceClient.scheduleCallsFromCalendar(callLabel,forwardingNumber,phoneType,
 		function(body,response){